-For all young people: review meetings should take place throughout the young person's period of detention at a frequency determined by the length of sentence and young person’s needs.
-The National Standards for Youth Justice Provision in Scotland (Centre for Youth & Criminal Justice, 2013) recommend reviews for young people in YOI should take place at least monthly.
-Reviews should by chaired by a representative from the local authority where the child ordinarily resides and include the young person, their family (where appropriate), Personal Officer and YOI staff, the Lead Professional and other relevant professionals.
+For all children and young people: review meetings should take place throughout the child or young person's period of detention at a frequency determined by the length of sentence and individual needs.
+Reviews should by chaired by a representative from the local authority where the child ordinarily resides and include the child or young person, their family (where appropriate), Personal Officer and YOI staff (where possible), the Lead Professional and other relevant professionals.
 A Template for Reviews for Young People in Custody has been developed to support the chairing and recording of reviews.
-These reviews of the Child’s Plan should be undertaken based on GIRFEC wellbeing indicators and outcomes detailed in the plan should be recorded as per local arrangements and the child’s plan updated by the Lead Professional following this.
-Minutes and the updated child’s plan should be shared with the young person and relevant others, particularly the personal officer.
+These reviews of the Child’s Plan should be undertaken based on GIRFEC wellbeing indicators and outcomes detailed in the plan.
+Reviews should be recorded as per local arrangements and the Child’s Plan updated by the Lead Professional following this.
+Minutes and the updated Child’s Plan should be shared with the young person and relevant others, particularly the personal officer.

 Enhanced Integrated Case Management (ICM): after the initial case conference, there will be an annual case conference between 11 and 13 months and annually thereafter.

-For young people subject to an Order for Lifelong Restriction (OLR):
+For children or young people subject to an Order for Lifelong Restriction (OLR):

-- The Lead Authority (SPS) must report annually on the implementation of the plan to the Risk Management Authority (RMA) annually and review the plan should circumstances change.
-Changes to the plan must be submitted to, and approved by the RMA.
+- The Lead Authority (SPS) must report annually on the implementation of the plan to the Risk Management Authority (RMA) and review the plan should circumstances change.

 - Should the individual require hospital treatment, in the short-term the SPS will continue to fulfil the role of Lead Authority.
 If treatment becomes longer-term, the hospital will take over as the Lead Authority and will be responsible for carrying out the activities described above and as detailed in sentence planning and case management.